-3. Eczema and fat intake: There has been a lot of research out about the link between fat and dermatitis (eczema).
-Many researchers concluded that children who are on the traditional western diet are not getting the beneficial fats needed to maintain good gut and skin health.
-They suggest cutting out all processed foods including processed oils (no margarine or vegetable oil).
-Researchers shown that many eczema suffers have a essential fatty acid (EFA) deficiency (particularly in omega 6) or a breakdown in their ability to metabolize it (a good review here).They suggest getting more beneficial fats, (like chia, hemp, avocado…) into the diet to help alleviate symptoms and correct the deficiency.
-This is what we found helpful with Jaden.

 SUGGESTION: Stick to a whole food diet and substitute processed oils such as vegetable oil and margarine with either olive oil or coconut oil.
 We had our son eating 1 tsp of coconut oil for the first few months then switch to relying on unprocessed plants alone for these healthy fats.
 These healthy unprocessed fats came from eating chai seeds, hemp seeds, seeds in general, nuts, and avocado, dulse, spirilina and more. (the researchers also suggest fish but thats a personal choice).
 Chia and hemp seed go really well in your morning oatmeal!

-It now runs as follows.